femmestem/spree_recurring_orders/README.md

   ```
   This will inform users that they have a subscription that is coming up in 'x' days.
 The number of days can be changed on subscription edit page.

+**Here is a detailed article with screenshot http://vinsol.com/spreecommerce-subscription**
 Testing
 -------